joshbegley/nyt-latest/README.md

 `The Nord, a 464-foot vessel, appears to be tied to Aleksei A. Mordashov, a Russian steel mogul who is under American and European sanctions.`\
 https://www.nytimes.com/2026/04/28/world/middleeast/yacht-strait-hormuz-russia-oligarch.html

-**In Major Move, United Arab Emirates Says It Will Leave OPEC**\
+**United Arab Emirates Says It Will Leave OPEC in Blow to Oil Cartel**\
-`The Gulf government has long complained about the oil cartel’s quotas, which officials believe unfairly limited its exports.`\
+`The Gulf government has long complained about the group’s quotas, which officials believe unfairly limited its exports.`\
 https://www.nytimes.com/2026/04/28/world/middleeast/uae-opec.html

 **Epstein Scandal Looms Over King Charles’s U.S. Visit**\